About Halibut

 Category Overview

-Fish is a great source of lysine, which can help inhibit or soothe herpes outbreaks.
-Fish also contains omega-3 fatty acids, which can lessen inflammation and improve cardiovascular health.
+Fish is a great source of lysine, which can help slow down or soothe herpes outbreaks.
+Fish also contains omega-3 fatty acids, which can reduce inflammation and improve cardiovascular health.
 Most fish have more lysine than arginine, but some fish have a higher ratio than others.
 Salmon, catfish, whitefish, mackerel, trout, and sardines are some of the fish that have the most lysine compared to arginine.Practical Recommendations

 Other food supplements, such as vitamin C, zinc, selenium, and antioxidants, can help you boost your immunity and protect your cells from oxidative stress.